uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 cd ~/slurm_tutorials/example_6
 ```

 Let us create a file named `matmul_tensorflow.py` and copy the following script into it to prepare for the tutorials.
-Use your favorite text editor.
-On Cheaha, you can use [`nano` at the terminal](../../workflow_solutions/shell.md#edit-plain-text-files-nano), or `gedit` to open a graphical editor in an [HPC Interactive Desktop job](../open_ondemand/hpc_desktop.md).
+You are welcomet to use your favorite text editor.
+On Cheaha, there are two built-in options.

+- At any terminal on Cheaha, use [nano].
+Type [`nano matmul_tensorflow.py` at the terminal](../../workflow_solutions/shell.md#edit-plain-text-files-nano) to create and start editing the file.
+- In an HPC Desktop job terminal, type `gedit matmul_tensorflow.py` to create the file and open a graphical editor.

 ```bash linenums="1"
 import tensorflow as tf